jarmo/sex-talk/slides.md

 ----

-* Humans will be the weakest link - if not you then someone else
+* Humans (including developers) will be the weakest link - if not you then someone else

 ----

-* E-mail is unsecure and easy to fake
+* E-mail is insecure and easy to spoof

 ----